chill117/sequel/readme.md

 		{model: 'User'},// Will join the 'User' model's table in the query, and select all columns from the 'User' model's table.
 		{model: 'User', attributes: ['id', 'username']}// Will join the 'User' model's table in the query, and select only the 'id' and 'username' columns from the 'User' model's table.
 	],
+	order: 'id ASC',// Order the results by the 'id' field in ascending order.
+	group: 'id',// Group the results by the 'id' field.
 	limit: 5,// An integer that specifies the maximum number of records to get.
 Default is no limit.
 	offset: 2,// An integer that specifies the offset of the query.
 Default is 0.
 	debug: true// When TRUE, debugging information will be printed to the console.